Did you know you can make Beet Kvass with Water Kefir?

 Once filtered, Kvass can be stored in the fridge for 2-3 weeks.
 The longer it is kept, the better it will taste.

-If you are new to fermented drinks, start with 2-3 spoons a day.
+If you are new to fermented drinks, start with 1 spoon a day.
+Our Dosage guide will give you better instructions.

 In case you do not have access to water kefir drink or grains, add two more spoons of salt and let the fermentation go on for four days instead of two.